rdunlop/uni-timer/README.md

 ### Mode 1 - Keypad/Sensor Input Test

-- If you press a Key, it will Beep for 100ms, and display the number on the display.
+- If you press a Key, it will display the number on the display.
 - If you press A, it will display A
 - If you press B, it will display b
 - If you press C, it will display C